 1955 - The James Kenan Beck and Nina Beck Residence, 300 Monticello, Durham.
 The house was renovated once, also by Latimer.
 Owned by their son, James Kenan "Kenny" Beck until 2009 when it was sold to Joseph Barna.
 Photos by Kenny Beck.

 1958 - The George E. and Marvella Koury House, 450 Cedarwood, Burlington NC.
 Commissioned 1957.
 Built by Marvella's father, H. G. Vanney.
 The house had a system for continuously circulating hot water throughout the large footage, and had polished concrete floors.
-It had a very large sunken tub in the master bath (like 5 feet x 8feet) inspired by my Dad's time in Japan immediately after WWII.
+It had a very large sunken tub in the master bath (like 5 feet x 8 feet) inspired by George Marvella's time in Japan immediately after WWII.
 The kitchen had an island with a cooktop instead of the traditional stove/oven, and two side by side refrigerators and two wall ovens.
-There were custom built cabinets and huge closets simply everywhere in the home, along with a huge fireplace and an indoor barbeque grill adjacent to the kitchen.
-The floor plan was wide open, with no walls dividing the kitchen and dining and living areas.
-There was an enclosed private patio outside the Master bedroom.
 Sold in 1994 to Russell and Cynthia Huffines.
+Sold in 2014 to Cynthia N. (Cindy) and Clifford C. Parks who did a renovation in 2015.
+Third photo by Bruce Bowman.
+Bottom three photos by Cindy Parks.

 1958 - The Duncan M. and Josephine Getsinger Residence, 613 Sugarberry, a conventional house in Chapel Hill NC.
 Charlie Woodall was the draftsman.
 Sold in 1986 to Geraldine Laport.
+Deeded in 2001 to Geraldine and Robert Laport, still owners as of 2014.
 Photo by Nicole Alvarez.

 1967 - The John and Helen Latimer Residence at 4907 Garrett Road, Durham, designed with his son-in-law Tom Lawson.
 Latimer and his wife lived here until they moved to Cape Cod MA.
 The site was purchased around 1985 by the Eno River Unitarian Univeralist Fellowship (ERUUF).
 They preserved the house for many years but eventually destroyed it to build a beautiful church sanctuary, bottom photo, in 2000.
 The church architect was Dixon Weinstein.
 Older color photos by Jan Walter, an interior designer who worked for Latimer.

 1974 - The Robert and Nancy Lincoln House, 5003 Garrett Road, Durham.
-On several acres.
 Managed by their son, Todd, who did a partial renovation in 2012, bottom three photos.